Clive-Nyaga/Simple-Blog-or-Post-Manager/README.md

 # Blog Post Manager

 A simple web application for managing blog posts with full CRUD (Create, Read, Update, Delete) functionality.
-Built with vanilla JavaScript and uses JSON Server for data persistence.
+Built with JavaScript and uses JSON Server for data persistence.

 ## Features